cablelabs/micronets-mobile/README.md

 cp -R res/launch/ios/LaunchImage.launchimage/ platforms/ios/Micronets/Images.xcassets/LaunchImage.launchimage
 ```

+If this is the first app you've loaded onto the target iPhone using your development credentials, you'll need to go int the iphone Settings and General/Device Management/Developer App/Apple Development: username

 The last thing to do is set the server URLs and the Mode.
 Open the iOS Settings app and choose the Micronets App and change the settings as needed.

 For testing, you can scan `test-qrcode.png`.
 While it won't have a useful mac or pubkey, you can at least use it to test the Portal and MM APIs.

 If you want to generate a real one, you can do that here.
 Just paste your valid DPP uri and select Text as the type of QR code.
 `https://www.qr-code-generator.com/`